rickballard/CoCivium/legacy/CoCivium/_pr/ci_og-image-20250813_2231/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior:
 - Harassment, trolling, or personal attacks.
 - Publishing private information without consent.
-- Conduct that violates applicable laws or CoCivium principles.
+- Conduct that violates applicable laws or CoCivium™ principles.

 ## Enforcement
 The maintainers are responsible for clarifying and enforcing this Code of Conduct.